 Do not take any other medicines while you are taking ENDONE unless you have discussed this with your doctor.
 This includes medicines you can buy without a prescription from a pharmacy, supermarket or health food shop.

 Do not take ENDONE to treat any complaint other than that directed by your doctor.
 It may not be safe to take ENDONE for another complaint.

-Do not give ENDONE to anyone else, even if their symptoms seem similar.
-It may not be safe for another person to take ENDONE.
+Do not give ENDONE to anyone else, even if their symptoms seem similar to yours.
+It may not be safe for another person to take this medicine.

-Do not stop taking ENDONE or lower or increase the dose without first checking with your doctor.
-If you stop taking it suddenly, your pain may come back and you may experience some symptoms of withdrawal.
+Do not stop taking it or lower or increase the dose without first checking with your doctor.
+If you stop taking ENDONE suddenly, your pain may come back and you may experience some symptoms of withdrawal.

 Do not let yourself run out of medicine over the weekend or on holidays.

 Things to be careful of